Here’s how to avoid a barroom brawl (or getting walked all over)

 Another option would have been for me to fight fire with fire.
 “Why don’t you move?!”
 I could have snapped back.
 But that would have exacerbated the issue.
 A fight in front of my students and a new enemy were not what I was looking for.

-But there’s actually a third option beyond fight or flight.
-Humor.
+Humor: A third option, beyond fight or flight.